 Inbound lead generation involves creating digital assets that attract visitors to your website.
-To trick here is to ensure your content is specifically tailored to your target audience.
+The trick here is to ensure your content is specifically tailored to your target audience.

 Organic search refers to people searching for and finding your product online.
 This kind of traffic is called organic traffic because you don’t pay for it.

-To drive organic traffic to your sales funnel, you must create content that is easily discoverable on search engines.
-To do this, you must leverage search engine optimization (SEO) best practices.
+To drive organic traffic to your sales funnel, sales and marketing teams must create easily discoverable content on search engines.
+You must leverage search engine optimization (SEO) best practices to do this.
 The most important include: